+STUDY ABROAD AT QUEEN'S UNIVERSITY BELFAST

-As the leading UK university on the Island of Ireland, over 150 students from North America come to Queen's University Belfast each year to study abroad for a semester or an academic year.
+As the leading UK university on the Island of Ireland, over 200 students from North America come to Queen's University Belfast each year to study abroad for a semester or an academic year.

-WHY BELFAST?
+WHY Belfast?

 Belfast is a vibrant city and a "Must See" European destination, with its own distinct culture and traditions.
-Belfast is in the safest region in the UK (UK British Crime Surveys 2018/19).
+Belfast is in the safest region in the UK (UK British Crime Surveys 2021/22).

-Awash with enthusiasm, culture and that famous Irish friendliness, students can also explore:

-- Game of Thrones film location and activity tours - Beautiful scenery and outdoor adventures such as the Giant's Causeway or hiking in the Mourne Mountains - The Titanic Belfast Museum was voted best tourist attraction in the world (World Travel Awards 2016) - Great entertainment and nights out; a buzzing arts and social scene from festivals, theatre and international events to historic pubs, stylish bars and brilliant shopping - Northern Ireland is the happiest place to live in the UK (Lloyds Bank Happiness Index, 2020) - The rest of the UK, Ireland and Europe with accessible airport and transport links to most major cities.
+Awash with enthusiasm, culture and famous Irish friendliness, students can also explore: - Game of Thrones film location and activity tours - Beautiful scenery and outdoor adventures such as the Giant's Causeway or hiking in the Mourne Mountains - Great entertainment and nights out; a buzzing arts and social scene from festivals, theatre and international events to historic pubs, stylish bars and shopping - Northern Ireland is the happiest place to live in the UK (Lloyds Bank Happiness Index, 2020) - The rest of the UK, Ireland and Europe with accessible airport and transport links to most major cities - Belfast among the seven best UK cities for food and drink (Which?, 2023)

-Choosing Queen's allows students to study at a world-class university (Ivy League equivalent), make new friends and live alongside people from all over the world for a truly immersive experience in another culture.
+Choosing Queen's allows students to study at a worldclass university (Ívy League equivalent), make new friends and live alongside people from all over the world.

 WHY QUEEN'S?

-Study abroad students at Queen's are taught by world-leading researchers and experts in their field through lectures, tutorials or practical laboratories, in state-of-the-art facilities.
+Study abroad students at Queen's are taught by world-leading researchers and experts in their field through lectures, tutorials or practical laboratories. in state-of-the-art facilities.
 We also offer opportunities beyond the classroom with internships, research classes and field trip options.
 Due to the unique history of Belfast, students can also gain insights into their subject(s) in a post conflict scenario, especially in areas of Politics, International Studies, History and English.
 Our Campus is within walking distance of the city center as well as coastlines and epic landscapes just 1 hour away.
 We understand that this is, for many students, a once in a lifetime opportunity.
-With this in mind, we encourage students to maximize their experience outside the classroom and offer organized field trips and excursions each weekend through student accommodation services.
+With this in mind, we encourage students to maximize their experience outside the classroom and offer organized field trips and excursions each weekend through student accommodation services. gub.ac.uk/International-students

-QUEEN'S IS HOME TO

-OVER 4,000 INTERNATIONAL STUDENTS

-FROM 80 DIFFERENT COUNTRIES
+OUEEN'S IS HOME TO OVER 3,900 INTERNATIONAL STUDENTS FROM 90 DIFFERENT COUNTRIES (OUEEN'S PLANNING OFFICE, 2023)

-(QUEEN'S PLANNING OFFICE, 2022)